‘Just ignore them; they are only joking.’

 Use a VPN

-VPN or a virtual private network is a software that helps keep your online activity anonymous by hiding your IP address.
+a virtual private network is a software that helps keep your online activity anonymous by hiding your IP address.

 Anything you do online would be completely secure, and all your information would be away from hackers and abusers.
 Even your location is hidden with the help of this software.
 We recommend the use of PureVPN for your online activities.